North and South may be downloaded for free from the Girlebooks Catalog

 I had one of those weeks where I couldn’t stop reading!
 I loved the book, as I loved the BBC production.
 Yes, there are some differences, that happens frequently in turning a great book into a great movie.
 However, I don’t think that the differences detract from the story at all!
 I found what I was looking for, more depth and detail than what could be conveyed on film.
 I confess that as much as I enjoy the way the book ends, I prefer the more romantic and dramatic version of the movie.
 Hey, I am a romantic.
 I would definitely recommend both book and movie to all who like a good clean love story that ends well.
 I know that I plan to both read and watch both again.

-i agree about the ending! you just can’t beat the bbc production ending. and i was looking forward to the same thing, just with more detail in the book, and was disappointed. the rest of the book didn’t disappoint, though. i was surprised that i had never heard of this book before. i suppose gaskell is better known in her home country than elsewhere. she was not part of our required reading in high school.
+I agree about the ending!
+You just can't beat the BBC production ending.
+I was looking forward to the same thing, just with more detail in the book, and was disappointed.
+The rest of the book didn't disappoint, though.
+I was surprised that I had never heard of this book before.
+I suppose Gaskell is better known in her home country than elsewhere.
+She was not part of our required reading in US high school.